djulian2001/vagrant_devstack/README.md

 	$ vagrant ssh

-horizons dashboard will be (or whatever you set has your host ip address to)
+horizons dashboard will be (or whatever you set as your host ip address to)

 	http://192.168.33.111/dashboard